 See the list of accommodations below that I personally recommend:

 Luxury: Hanging Gardens of Bali

-- The 5-star luxurious accommodation is set in the jungle of Ubud featuring a multi-level infinity pool, three restaurants, spa facilities and free wifi.
-Each villa is spacious and equipped with a flat-screen tv, private bathroom with bathtub, bathrobes, comfortable beds and sweeping views of the jungle surrounds.
+The 5-star luxurious accommodation is set in the jungle of Ubud.
+Featuring a multi-level infinity pool, three restaurants, spa facilities, and free wifi.
+Each villa is spacious and equipped with a flat-screen tv, a private bathroom with bathtub, bathrobes, comfortable beds and sweeping views of the jungle surrounds.
 Afternoon tea and breakfast is complimentary for all guests.
 A memorable place to stay for couples and families.

-- Beautiful 3-star accommodation in Ubud for as little as $60.
-Desak Putu features an outdoor pool and it is walking distance to the monkey forest and the centre of Ubud.
-The rooms are spacious and fitted with a flat-screen tv, seating area, balcony, private bathroom and free wifi.
+Beautiful 3-star accommodation in Ubud for as little as $60.
+Desak Putu features an outdoor pool and it is within walking distance to the monkey forest and the center of Ubud.
+The rooms are spacious and fitted with a flat-screen tv, seating area, balcony, private bathroom, and free wifi.
 They also offer a free shuttle service or bike hire.
-Great for couples, families and friends.
+Great for couples, families, and friends.

 Budget: Gypsy Lust Hostel

 One of the most recommended hostels in Ubud.
 Featuring a restaurant and bar, a garden area, and a shared lounge.
 Gypsy Lust Hostel is within walking distance of the Ubud market and other main attractions.
 There are capsule-style dorm rooms available with shared bathrooms for as little as $10.
 Great place to stay for solo travelers, friends, and couples on a budget.